 - The best adjustable dumbbells for weightlifting at home

 - News: I tried the Daisy Keech hourglass workout with over 7.9 million views

 So what is the Peloton Guide, how does it work, and when will it be available to buy?
 Here’s everything you need to know about Peloton’s latest product.

-Users will also need a Peloton Guide subscription to take part in the classes.
-This is cheaper than Peloton’s Tread or Bike subscription, costing $12.99 or £12.99 per month.
+More significantly, the Peloton Guide subscription, which is needed to take part in the classes, has doubled in price.
+Initially, the Guide subscription was to cost $12.99 per month, but has since been boosted to $24/month.
+That's still cheaper than Peloton’s Tread or Bike subscription, which is $39 per month.
 Existing members can upgrade their membership to include Peloton Guide access with no extra charge, and all-access subscribers will also be able to see Peloton Guide classes.

 Peloton has also announced the Peloton Heart Rate band can be purchased separately from the Peloton Guide, and that it will be compatible with the Peloton Bike, Tread, and App.

 The Peloton Guide looks like a small webcam, which will connect to your TV.
 The camera has a resolution of 12 megapixels and can stream 4K video at up to 60 frames per second.

 The Guide uses machine learning and smart camera technology to track your movements and offer suggestions.
 You’ll be able to see your own image on the TV, alongside the instructors, to compare your form and technique.

 The Guide will also tell you which muscles you’ve worked, something Peloton calls ‘Body Activity’.
 Based on your Body Activity, the Guide will suggest which workouts to do next, so you target different areas of the body and avoid overtraining one muscle group.